gavr123456789/Niva/README.md

 # Niva
-It will be Smalltlak like language, but statically typed.
+It will be Smalltalk like language, but statically typed.

+## What's going on
+The simple implementation is ready on TS, now I rewriting it on Kotlin without parser generator(ohm)

 ## Backend
 Now the backend is Nim.
 Yes it's quite fun `niva` -> `nim` -> `C`.